berkeley-scf/tutorial-parallelization/parallel-python.md

 For most threaded code (that based on the openMP protocol), the number of threads can be set by setting the OMP_NUM_THREADS environment variable.
-Note that instead you need to use VECLIB_MAXIMUM_THREADS if on a Mac and MKL_NUM_THREADS if numpy/scipy are linked against MKL.
+Note that under some circumstances you may need to use VECLIB_MAXIMUM_THREADS if on a Mac or MKL_NUM_THREADS if numpy/scipy are linked against MKL.

 For example, to set it for four threads in bash, do this before starting your Python session.